Applying Shade Gardening to Herb Garden Design

 You will also need to determine the level of dampness or dryness of the soil in the area of garden you are considering turning into a shade herb garden design.

-So, before choosing and planting your shade garden herbs, you basically need to check the amount of direct sunlight different areas of your garden receive, the types of shade you have in these areas of interest for a shade garden, and the amount of moisture in the soil.
+So, before choosing and planting your shade herbs, you basically need to check the amount of direct sunlight different areas of your garden receive, the types of shade you have in these areas, and the amount of moisture in the soil.

 Full Shade: Lemon Balm, Mints, Wild Ginger, Sweet Woodruff, Sweet Cicely.